MarkusJx/csv/README.md

 both values will be compared as strings.**

 ### Type checks
-You may also get the type of a cell value:
+You may also get the type of a cell's value:
 ```c++
 // Check if the value is a boolean
 bool is_bool = csv[0][0].isBoolean();